Vilijan/NFTMarketplace/README.md

 If this transaction succeeds, we have successfully deployed the application that will handle the selling and re-selling of the NFT with the this particular `nft_id`.

-We now have the `nft_id` and the `app_id` which are the required parameters for initializing the escrow address.
+Now, we have the `nft_id` and the `app_id` which are the required parameters for initializing the escrow address.
 Later on, will we will setup this address as the clawback address in the NFT.
 With the help of the `nft_escrow` function that we defined in the previous section, we can obtain the escrow address and escrow bytes:

 ```python
 	@property